make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [PanosssD](https://github.com/PanosssD) for contributing support for Inventor Comfort air conditioner.
 - [Jabber-se](https://github.com/Jabber-se) for contributing support for HRT AS90 climate alarm.
 - [Elliottmonaghan](https://github.com/Elliottmonaghan) for contributing support for Holman Helios weather station.
+- [maddijoyce](https://github.com/maddijoyce) for contributing support for a second type of illuminance sensor.